walze/waffles/README.md

 # Waffles 2.0

-**Waffles** is DataCamp Design System and React components library.
+DataCamp's Design System and React component library.

 ## Using React Components

 ### Installation

-Run the following command to install the components library:
+Run the following command to install the component library:

 ```bash
 # with yarn